vickmuir/Backup/install-evault-backup-client-linux.md

   {: codeblock}

 ## Verify that the Installation Succeeded
 1. Verify that the message "Registered to The Portal." appears in the installation output.
-The varification can be done by looking for the message on screen or by inspecting the output of the following command:
+The verification can be done by looking for the message on screen or by inspecting the output of the following command:
   ```
   grep 'Registered'  /opt/BUAgent/Install.log
   ```